pubnub/chat-engine-push-notifications/docs/notification-formatting/README.md

-If custom formatter provided, it is possible to customize how notification will be presented to the user on iOS and/or Android device.
+If custom formatter provided, it is possible to customize how the notification will be presented to the user on iOS and/or Android device.
-Payload which returned from formatter should contain keys (for required platforms): `apns` and / or `gcm`.
+Payload which returned from formatter should contain keys (for required platforms): `apns` and/or `gcm`.
 Each platform has own requirements for notification payload content.

 **NOTE:** Notification payload will contain additional object for each platform from